About RoCo's Auditions

 We usually are unable to select the play we stage until we know how many people wish to take part and be considered for a role.
 Unfortunately, this means that sometimes we are unable to fully cast our preferred choice of play.
 As such, we tend to have a couple of options and then see which one we are able to successfully cast following the audition.

 How Do I Find Out When RoCo Is Holding An Audition?

-Info on our upcoming auditions will be posted on our website, but also make sure to follow us on our social media accounts or be signed-up to our mailing list, as we will be posting about our upcoming events including our auditions there too.
+Info on our upcoming auditions will be posted on our website, but also make sure to follow us on our social media accounts (and be signed-up to our mailing list), as we will be posting about our upcoming events including our auditions there too.